 In both Sweden and Finland, midsummer celebrations are marked by a three-day weekend.
 Since the holiday is so connected with a retreat to nature, those remaining in the cities are also likely to get some peace and quiet over midsummer.

 Norway and Denmark both mark midsummer on 23 June every year.
 Communities throughout both countries will host bonfires to mark the occasion — called Sankthansaften in Norway and Denmark — though the details vary.

 Norwegians will host mock weddings between couples or even children as a sign of new life, while Danes will toss twig and cloth effigy of a witch into their bonfire as a shout out to the olden days when the church would burn witches at the stake.

 Iceland is another Nordic country that doesn't go all-out like Sweden and Finland, opting instead for combining quirky beliefs and folklore with the feast day of John the Baptist.
 On 24 June every year Icelanders celebrate the summer and sun with Jónsmessa.
 Though the day is named for John the Baptist, Jónsmessa traditions in Iceland are more superstitious than religious.

-It is said that cows are able to speak on Jónsmessa and seals become human.
+On Jónsmessa, it is said that cows are able to speak and seals become human.
 Moreover, it is good fortune to roll around naked in the morning dew on the 24th, a custom still practiced today by those particularly dedicated to the holiday.